 original ‘comprehensive’ approach [Akao].

 Clausing’s 4-phase ‘flow diagram’ shown here should be read as a generalised approach.
-It is not a strictly delimited, sequential, process.
-The dotted arrows between the 4 phases infers a transfer of requirements information.
+It is not a strictly delimited, sequential process.
+The dotted arrows between the 4 phases represent the transfer of requirements information, but the arrows do not necessarily infer a design process flow.
 The model demonstrates how the final phase output ‘plan’ traces all the way back to the original customer input requirements.

 The House of Quality (HoQ)